 The development of reading begins within the Early Years Foundation Stage.
-St Bede’s uses the Letters and Sounds phonics programme to ensure children quickly master the basics of word reading and recall.
+St Bede’s uses the Little Wandle phonics programme to ensure children quickly master the basics of word reading and recall.
 The principle behind phonics involves segmenting words into their individual phonemes or ‘sounds’ before blending them together to produce a given word.
 Throughout the Early Years and Key Stage 1 phases, the children enjoy a daily phonics lesson that eventually secures the mastery of the full range of phonemes and their written (grapheme) representation.
 It is important that this learning is consolidated at home; we hold phonics workshops for parents to support them in helping to play an integral part in their child’s reading progress.

 Alongside this, teachers plan and deliver opportunities for children to respond to their reading through a range of teacher-led and independent activities.
 This helps to form a strong comprehension of what has been read, and a deeper understanding of the author’s choices and intentions.

 At St. Bede’s, we believe that it is vital that our home reading books closely follow the phonics teaching that takes place in the classroom.
 This allows our children to continue practising at home the learning that has taken place at school.
 Each week, the children are provided with a banded book to take home from either the Collins: Big Cat reading scheme, or Rising Stars: Rocket Phonics scheme, which their parents are encouraged to read with them and note down their progress through a home school link book.

 In addition to this, the children are also provided with a text from the school library.
 This book is usually at a reading level above that of the child in question.
 Its purpose is to be a ‘read aloud’ text, in which parents are encouraged to read it to their child in order to promote a deeper enjoyment of reading, as well as introducing them to new vocabulary and genres of writing.